Why own when you can share?

-Fundamentally, we are a tool-lending library where you can borrow thousands of different tools.
+Welcome to the Edinburgh Tool Library, a tool-lending library where you can borrow from thousands of tools.
 And if you don’t know how to use the tools we share, don’t worry – we also bring members together to build and learn by sharing skills and knowledge with one another.

 Borrow things like drills, sanders, and steamers by the week.

 Join in events like DIY classes, workshops, and community builds.

 Meet your neighbours and people from your community, share your knowledge and skills, or learn something new.